A List of Names in Red (1951)

 the threat of war looms?

-for nine years and featured the human interest stories of a newspaper columnist
+for nine years and featured the human interest stories that newspaper columnist

 No Logic Before Breakfast (Dec.
 5, 1950): A comedy by John Appleton,